Organisations, support groups and books to help you cope with a brain tumour and its treatment.

 This organisation offers information and support for people with disorders of the pituitary gland.
 This includes people with a brain tumour in this area of the brain.

 Helpline: 0117 370 1320 (Monday to Friday 10am to 4pm)

 This organisation provides support and counselling.
 They are based in Scotland and run a number of support groups which meet there and throughout the UK.
 There is a discussion group on their website.
 They have booklets and leaflets on brain tumours and living with a brain tumour.

 General support organisations

-This foundation provides support and information for people with neurological conditions and their relatives.
-It also produces free booklets on these conditions including brain and spinal tumours.
+This organisation provides support and information for people with neurological conditions and their relatives.
+It also produces free booklets on these conditions, including brain and spinal tumours.

 Phone: 0808 808 1000 (Monday to Thursday 9am to 2pm, Friday 9am to 1pm)

 Headway offers advice and support to people affected by a brain injury.